prjemian/epics-docker/v1.1/n2_epics_base/README.md

 `demo:longout` | integer variable, writeable
 `demo:stringout` | text variable, writeable

-### `supervisord`

-The [`supervisor`](http://supervisord.org) Python package was added to enable running the container and keeping it alive, such as for an EPICS IOC.

-The demonstration configuration file supplied, `/tmp/softIoc_base_demo/supervisord.conf`, shows how to start an EPICS *softIoc* process with a demonstration database, `/tmp/softIoc_base_demo/demo.db`.
-The demonstration creates and runs both EPICS IOCs shown [above](#demo-soft-ioc-demonstration).

-These IOCs are not run in the default docker image.
-To run them, one way is to start the container (for the following step, it helps to give the container a name),

-    docker run -ti -d --rm \
-        --net=host-bridge \
-        --name=softIoc_base_demo \
-        prjemian/epics-base-7.0.4.1

-then run this command in the `softIoc_base_demo` container:

-    docker exec -ti softIoc_base_demo \
-        supervisord -c /tmp/softIoc_base_demo/supervisord.conf

-Note:  If you start to get messages about *duplicate PV name found* or some such, then you have more than one of these IOCs running on your subnet.
-Check that you do not have extra containers running from the previous examples.
+Note:  If you start to get messages about *duplicate PV name found* or some such, then you have more than one of these IOCs (**with the same prefix**) running on your subnet.
+Check that you do not have extra containers running from previous examples.

 ## Docker images used by this image